HomeDing/homeding.github.io/index.md

 ---
 title: The HomeDing Library
-description: Arduino Library makes IoT devices building easy.
+description: An Arduino Library that makes IoT devices building easy.
-layout: "page.njk"
+layout: "homepage.njk"
 excerpt: >
   The HomeDing library is a low code to build small IoT devices without the need for cloud services